ChickenProp/chickenprop.github.com/drafts/uk-crypto-taxes.md

 * Then, 0 BTC purchased at a total of £0, average meaningless.
   * Here I sold 0.15 BTC purchased at a total of £360, and I sold them for £45 after fees, so that's £315 loss.

-For the first two buckets, the document doesn't say what happens if you buy at two different prices in a bucket and don't sell all of the bucket.
-That is, suppose that the middle three events above all happened on the same day.
-What do I count as the purchase price of those coins?
-Unclear, maybe it's explained somewhere else, but my guess is I'm supposed to average them together in the same way.
+For the same-day bucket, all buys get grouped together and all sells get grouped together.
+For the 30-day bucket, you match transactions one at a time, the earliest buy against the earliest sell.
+(Unclear if you get to group them by day; I don't see anything saying you do, but if you don't then interactions with the same-day rule get weird.)

+So for example, suppose the middle three events above all happened on the same day.
 In that case, it would work out as:

 * My section 104 holding is initially empty.
 * Then, it contains 0.1 BTC purchased at a total of £105, average £1050/BTC.